TannerGilbert/Tensorflow-Object-Detection-API-Train-Model/README.md

 python resize_images.py -d images/ -s 800 600
 ```

-After you have all the images move about 80% to the object_detection/images/train directory and the other 20% to the object_detection/images/test directory.
+After you have all the images, move about 80% to the object_detection/images/train directory and the other 20% to the object_detection/images/test directory.
 Make sure that the images in both directories have a good variety of classes.

 ### 3. Labeling data

 With all the pictures gathered, we come to the next step - labeling the data.
 Labeling is the process of drawing bounding boxes around the desired objects.

-LabelImg is a great tool for creating a object detection data-set.
+LabelImg is a great tool for creating an object detection data-set.

 [LabelImg GitHub](https://github.com/tzutalin/labelImg)